Sunhaloo/Obsidian-Publishing/Learning/Hobbies/Windows Docs/Windows Reset - Installation.md

 ## Utilities

 - [Firefox](https://www.mozilla.org/en-US/firefox/new/) - Because I am planning to switch to Linux and Linux people use Firefox
-- [Geek Uninstaller](https://geekuninstaller.com/download) - I do not use the uninstaller from the Windows Settings ( *Download the portable version* )
+- [Geek Uninstaller](https://geekuninstaller.com/download) - I do not use the uninstaller from the Windows Settings
 - Mouse Drivers:
 	- [Cooler MasterPlus](https://masterplus.coolermaster.com/)
 	For now I only have a Cooler Master MM710; If you have a mouse that can be configured using a software; go and download it.